-In Alexander's first year with the Bears, Cal won 12 matches - the most since 2007 - and advanced to the second round of the NCAA Tournament, via a penalty kick win vs. Santa Clara.
-Starting goalkeeper, Emily Kruger, got her first looks with the U20 and U23 US National Teams following the 2011 season.
-Alexander works primarily with the Cal goalkeeper squad and helps run the Bear soccer camps over the summer.
+In Callahan's first year with the Bears, Cal won 12 matches - the most since 2007 - and advanced to the second round of the NCAA Tournament, via a penalty kick win vs. Santa Clara.
+Starting goalkeeper Emily Kruger got her first looks with the U20 and U23 US National Teams following the 2011 season.
+Callahan works primarily with the Cal goalkeeper squad and helps run the Bear soccer camps over the summer.

-Thanks to Alexander’s tutelage, Kruger continued her success in the net during her junior season in 2012, totaling a career-high 78 saves with a 15-5 record, including seven shutouts.
-Kruger now stands at third in the Cal record book for career saves, and second for career shutouts.
+Thanks to Callahan's tutelage, Kruger continued her success in the net during her junior season in 2012, totaling a career-high 78 saves with a 15-5 record, including seven shutouts.

-With experience playing for the U.S. national under-21 and under-23 teams as well as attending camp with the full senior squad, Alexander will fit in well with the Cal program, which has produced countless national team players.
+With experience playing for the U.S. national under-21 and under-23 teams as well as attending camp with the full senior squad, Callahan fits in well with the Cal program, which has produced countless national team players.

-Alexander lettered at Portland from 2003-06, garnering All-America status, All-Academic honors as well as placement on the West Coast Conference first team.
+Callahan lettered at Portland from 2003-06, garnering All-America status, All-Academic honors as well as placement on the West Coast Conference first team.
 She led the Pilots to an NCAA National Championship in 2005, when she earned NCAA Tournament Defensive MVP distinction.
-UP's career leader in saves and shutouts, Alexander was the team MVP her senior season.
+UP's career leader in saves and shutouts, Callahan was the team MVP her senior season.

-She returned to her native land, as she hails from nearby Martinez, Calif.
-Alexander coaches with the Walnut Creek Soccer Club.
+She returned to her native land, as she hails from nearby Martinez, California.
+Callahan coaches with the Walnut Creek Soccer Club.
 From 2009-10, she also served as an assistant coach at College Park High School in Pleasant Hill, Calif.
 Her camp coaching experience will also come in handy for she worked summer camps at Duke (2012), Santa Clara (2012), Oregon (2010) and Portland (2004-10).
-While living in Portland, Alexander coached FC Portland from 2003-09, serving as director of goalkeeping from 2008-09.
+While living in Portland, Callahan coached FC Portland from 2003-09, serving as director of goalkeeping from 2008-09.